 About the Artist

-.
-Schneider was a Critical Mass finalist in 2017, and has been honored by the International Photography Awards, the International Color Awards, the Gala Awards and the Julia Margaret Cameron Awards.
+, and as a Rule Breaker on the Don't Take Pictures blog.
+A Critical Mass finalist in 2017, Schneider has been honored by the International Photography Awards, the International Color Awards, the Gala Awards and the Julia Margaret Cameron Awards.
 She is represented by A Gallery For Fine Photography

-in New Orleans and Galeria Photo/graphica in San Miguel de Allende, Mexico.photo by Yvette Meltzer
+in New Orleans and Galeria Photo/Graphic in San Miguel de Allende, Mexico.photo by Yvette Meltzer